jistjoalal/resource-share/README.md

 - <s>TitleBar/NavBar component w/ links</s>
 - <s>message for when account already exists in signup</s>
 - <s>username in resourcelist links to users submissions page</s>
+- figure out how to make Home a router Link
+  - (idk how to reset query/route and have dropdowns also reset)

 ### Non-priority / Later
 - **BUG** when opening favorites page, resources from resourceList component flash